mbhynes/nomnom/README.md

 2. Choose "Remove" for the `nomnom` extension

+## Using ``nomnom``

+After you've installed and enabled the extension:

+- Click on the extension icon in the top right to enter an image caption and your server configuration
+- The images in the page you're browsing will have a **blue border** rendered around them if they are clickable
+- Clicking an image **while holding the shift key** will prevent the default page action from occurring, and instead treat the click as a special "label click" to denote that the clicked image should be a positive example linked to the current caption
+- To "unclick" a previously clicked image (and remove the assocation to its caption), simply hold the shift key down and clicking on the image again

 ## Server Configuration

 A remote (or local) hostname may be provided to the extension to stream images and captions to.